VictorienDotNet/Framer-Developer-Gems/README.md

 ## Contribute

 Feel free to contribute to this documentation by sharing or documenting your discoveries.
-You can submit a pull request or tag me ([@Victorien](https://www.framer.community/u/ef550bdb)) in the related discussion on the [Framer Forum](https://www.framer.community/).
+You can add one by submitting a pull request or tag me ([@Victorien](https://www.framer.community/u/ef550bdb)) in the related discussion from the [Framer Forum](https://www.framer.community/).
 Thanks to all Framer members for their contribution ❤️.